WWE News: Big Update On Harley Race’s Health After Ric Flair Says He Has Terminal Cancer

 As of this time, Race is still taking independent bookings and is scheduled for WLW “Night of Champions IV” in St. Louis on March 9, 2019.

 Harley Race is getting up there in years and had an absolutely stellar career in professional wrestling.
 He still has fans all around the world who would love to see him, meet him, and be able to thank him.
-While the news revealed by Ric Flair is sadly partly true, with Race having lunch cancer, it is good to know that his diagnosis is not terminal.
+While the news revealed by Ric Flair is sadly partly true, with Race having lung cancer, it is good to know that his diagnosis is not terminal.